microservicer/flutter-pipelines/README.md

 ## Shorebird

-This repository support shorebird to create releases on Android.
+This repository support shorebird to create releases on Android so that you always can patch the latest version.

 To use shorebird you need to initialize it with the following command: